kanade815/slapurface1/README.md

-# slapurface1
+# ICT2101
-this is a repo for 2201
+This is a repo for ICT2101

+This is to activate automatic build.